quickapps/docs/en/developers/field-api.rst

              |- MyFieldHandler3.php

-Similar to :doc:`event listeners <events-system>` and :doc:`hooktags <hooktags`, Field Handlers classes must define all event names it will handle using the ``implementedEvents()`` method, Field API has organized these event names in two groups or "events subspaces":
+Similar to :doc:`event listeners <events-system>` and :doc:`hooktags <hooktags`, Field Handlers classes must define all the event names it will handle using the ``implementedEvents()`` method, Field API has organized these event names in two groups or "events subspaces":

 -  ``Field.<FieldHandler>.Entity``: For handling entities events such as "entity save", "entity delete", etc.